Binod2749/AI_Hackathon_Merck_vision/README.md

-# AI_Hackathon_Merck_vision : The Model is desingned to Predict the Hurricane.
+# AI_Hackathon_vision : The Model is desingned to Predict the Hurricane.